mattladewig/clipper/README.md

 # Clipper

 Clipper is a Python-based tool designed to extract video clips from `.mp4` files based on keywords found in corresponding `.srt` subtitle files.
-It processes videos, identifies subtitle ranges containing specified keywords, and generates clips with embedded subtitles at a fixed 404x720 resolution.
-Output filenames reflect all matched keywords within each clip’s subtitle range, making it easy to identify content.
+It handles complex filenames with emojis and special characters, ensuring compatibility across Windows and Linux, and generates clips with embedded subtitles at 404x720 resolution.

 ## Features
-- **Keyword-Based Clipping**: Extracts video segments where specified keywords appear in subtitles.
+- **Keyword-Based Clipping**: Extracts segments where specified keywords appear in subtitles.
+- **NLP based Speech Category Clipping**: Uses NLP to find and clip one or more specific category of speech from in subtitles.
-- **Multi-Keyword Filenames**: Output filenames include all unique keywords found in a clip’s subtitle range (e.g., `2-big_copper_001_111.mp4`).
+- **Multi-Keyword Filenames**: Output filenames include all unique keywords in a clip’s subtitle range (e.g., `big_copper`).
+- **Special Character Support**: Safely processes filenames with emojis (e.g., 🔱🐈) and long formats.
-- **Subtitle Embedding**: Embeds adjusted subtitles into each clip using FFmpeg.
+- **Subtitle Embedding**: Embeds adjusted subtitles into clips using FFmpeg.
-- **Configurable Buffers**: Adds pre- and post-buffers (default 5 seconds) around matched subtitle timings.
+- **Configurable Buffers**: Adds pre- and post-buffers (default 5s) around matched subtitles.
-- **Resolution Control**: Scales clips to 404x720 while preserving aspect ratio.
+- **Resolution Control**: Scales clips to 720p, preserving aspect ratio.
-- **Parallel Processing**: Supports multi-threaded video processing via a configurable thread pool.
+- **Parallel Processing**: Supports multi-threaded processing via a configurable thread pool.
-- **Flexible Configuration**: Uses a JSON config file for keywords, directories, and settings.
+- **Flexible Configuration**: Uses a JSON config file for settings.

+## TODO
+- [ ] Add S2T (Speech-to-Text) subtitle creation for videos without subtitles
+- [ ] Add support for multiple subtitle formats
+- [ ] Add support for multiple video formats
+- [ ] Add support for multiple audio formats

 ## Requirements
 - Python 3.6+